 The Bottom Line

-|Pros||Effortless installation; No logs; Strong encryption; Real-time connection analytics.|
+|Pros||Effortless installation; Available on many devices; Works with Netflix; Supports P2P; Strong encryption; Real-time connection analytics.|

-|Cons||Unpredictable performance; Not the best option for streaming; Problems in the past.|
+|Cons||Not the best performance; Not the best option for streaming; Problems in the past.|

 Table of Contents

 IPVanish has indeed had a troublesome past, which can be highly problematic when it comes to VPNs.
 And on top of that, it comes from the USA, which isn’t ideal.
 Our Score: 6/10.

 VPN services deal with plenty of sensitive information supplied by their customers.
 With that said, you want to be sure that your VPN doesn’t exploit your private data at any moment.

 This is why we are going to investigate two aspects of IPVanish.
 First, let’s learn about its jurisdiction (and data retention laws that apply), and we’ll also investigate its past data leaks.

 Where Does IPVanish Come From?
 Is It Part of the 14-Eyes Alliance?

 IPVanish launched in 2012 as a VPN service of a company called Mudhook Media.
 This was a subsidiary of Highwinds Network Group, whose headquarters was in Florida (the USA).